Report Birth Abroad

 4.Proof of citizenship: Evidence of U.S. citizenship of either one or both parents.
 Such evidence normally consists of a U.S. passport, naturalization certificate, or a certificate of birth from the U.S.

-5.Proof of Physical Presence: If both parents are U.S. citizens, then we will require evidence that one parent has previously resided in the U.S. If only one parent is a U.S. citizen, the U.S. citizen parent must complete our Affidavit of Parentage and Physical Presence form and provide evidence of at least five years physical presence in the U.S., two years of which must have occurred after the age of fourteen.
+5.Proof of Physical Presence: If both parents are U.S. citizens, then we will require evidence that one parent has previously resided in the U.S. If only one parent is a U.S. citizen, the U.S. citizen parent must complete our Affidavit of Parentage and Physical Presence form, if they are not present for the interview, and provide evidence of at least five years physical presence in the U.S., two years of which must have occurred after the age of fourteen, prior to the child's birth .
 Evidence of the U.S. citizen parent's physical presence in the U.S. could include old passports, educational records, rent receipts, etc.

 If it is not clear that the parent has more than enough physical presence in the United States, it is important to obtain the exact dates of the parent's entries and departure.
 Expired passports and re-entry permits showing entries into or departures from the United States and other countries, U.S. school and employment records, tax withholding statements (W-2s), pay slips, etc., may serve as primary evidence of physical presence.
 U.S. Income Tax Returns (Forms 1040) or Social Security Statements on their own are generally NOT useful.
 Bank or credit card statements showing regular transactions and other such documents may be helpful secondary evidence in establishing periods of U.S. physical presence.
 The Embassy takes the physical presence legal requirement very seriously and requires satisfactory documentary evidence in support of all physical presence claims.